The Truth Behind AADHAAR: Is it Safe?

 Government, nowadays, is cautious while addressing demonetisation, GST implementation and sudden lockdown.
 These were moves that were hailed as Masterstrokes, as nothing like it ever happened in 70 years.

-Today, we receive this response from the Government: “It might have its flaws, it might probably give you difficulties, but I am sorry, it’s the law of this country.” (eye roll)
+All of a sudden, we receive this response from the Government: “It might have its flaws, it might probably give you difficulties, but I am sorry, it’s the law of this country.” (eye roll)

 If government’s mood is worse, we may even get an FIR or UAPA.